PVermeer/dexie-addon-suite-monorepo/packages/dexie-addon-suite/README.md

  * TS does not support nominal types.
 Fake implementation so the type system can match.
  */
 type Ref<O extends object, K extends IndexableType, _N = 'Ref'> = NominalT<O> | K;

 /**
+ * Overwrite the return type to the type as given in the Ref type after refs are populated.
+ * T = object type;
+ * B = boolean if shallow populate;
+ * O = union type of object keys to populate or the string type to populate all.
+ */
+type Populated<T, B extends boolean = false, O extends string = string>;

+/**
  * Class with cryptic methods